-The dentists confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.
+The dentist confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.

 Staff had systems to identify, manage, follow up and where required refer patients for specialist care when presenting with dental infections.
+Information on sepsis was displayed for staff.

 The provider also had systems for referring patients with suspected oral cancer under the national two week wait arrangements.
 This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.